 The amount of inconsistent and implausible responses in questionnaire data files varied considerably across countries.
-The IEA DPC determined the treatment of inconsistent responses on a question-by-question basis, using all available documentation to make an informed decision.
-IEA DPC staff also checked all questionnaire data for consistency across the responses given.
-For example, Question 1 in the school questionnaire asked for the total school enrollment in all grades, while Question 2 asked for the enrollment in the target grade only.
+IEA Hamburg determined the treatment of inconsistent responses on a question-by-question basis, using all available documentation to make an informed decision.
+IEA Hamburg staff also checked all questionnaire data for consistency across the responses given.
+For example, Question 1 in the school questionnaire asked for the total school enrollment in all grades, and Question 2 asked for the enrollment in the target grade only.
 Logically, the number given as a response to Question 2 could not exceed the number provided by school principals in Question 1.
-Similarly, it is not possible that the amount of years a teacher has been teaching altogether (Question 1 in the teacher questionnaires) exceeds his/her age (Question 3 in the teacher questionnaires).
-The IEA DPC flagged inconsistencies of this kind and then asked the national centers to review these issues.
-IEA DPC staff recoded as "invalid" those cases that could not be corrected.
+Similarly, it is not possible that the amount of years a teacher has been teaching altogether (Question 1 in the teacher questionnaire) exceeds his/her age (Question 3 in the teacher questionnaire).
+IEA Hamburg flagged inconsistencies of this kind and then asked the national centers to review these issues.
+IEA staff recoded those cases that could not be corrected as "invalid."

 Filter questions, which appeared in some questionnaires, directed respondents to a particular subquestion.
-The IEA DPC applied the following cleaning rule to these filter questions and the dependent questions that followed: If a respondent answered "No" to Question 13 in the school questionnaire "Does your school have a school library?"
-IEA DPC recoded any responses to the dependent questions as "logically not applicable."
-Also, following the same example, if the filter question was omitted but at least one valid response was found in the dependent questions then the IEA DPC recoded the filter question to "Yes."
+IEA Hamburg applied the following cleaning rule to these filter questions and the dependent questions that followed: If a respondent answered "No" to Question 9 in the school questionnaire "Does your school have a school library?," IEA Hamburg recoded any responses to the dependent questions as "logically not applicable."
+Also, following the same example, if the filter question was omitted but at least one valid response was found in the dependent questions then IEA Hamburg recoded the filter question to "Yes."
 This of course is only possible for dichotomous filter questions (e.g., with response options such "Yes/No").

-The IEA DPC also applied what are known as split variable checks to questions where the answer was coded into several variables.
-For example, Question 6 in the student questionnaire asked students: "Do you have any of these things at your home?"
-Student responses were captured in a set of eleven variables, each one coded as "Yes" if the corresponding "Yes" option was filled in and "No" if the "No" option was filled in.
-Occasionally, students checked the "Yes" boxes but left the "No" boxes unchecked.
+IEA Hamburg also applied what are known as split variable checks to questions where the answer was coded into several variables.
+For example, Question 5 in the student questionnaire asked students: "Do you have any of these things at your home?"
+Student responses were captured in a set of eight variables, each one coded as "Yes" if the corresponding "Yes" option was filled in and "No" if the "No" option was filled in.
+Occasionally, students checked the "Yes" boxes for some items but left the boxes for the remaining items unchecked.
 Because, in these cases, it was clear that the unchecked boxes actually meant "No," these responses were recoded accordingly.